PelinaP/rfp-chatbot/README.md

 Simple and clean interface

 Challenges
-the frontend user interface is slow.
+latency with the frontend user interface is slow.

 Setup Instructions